Transportation in Seattle: West Seattle Freeway

 The West Seattle Freeway begins in Seattle at I-5 and continues west, where it interchanges with SR 99 and terminates at a signal at Fauntleroy Way SW and 35th Avenue SW.
 The West Seattle Freeway was built in 1941, and the high-level bridge opened in 1984 and the roadway was widened in 2012 between I-5 and SR 99.

 Other freeways

 Most of the other freeways in the Seattle area are two lanes in each direction and generally travel in a north–south direction, with the exceptions of US 2, SR 410, SR 512, SR 518, SR 526, and Waaga Way.
 SR 16 is signed east–west but it travels mostly north–south.

-Mass transit
+Public transit

-Seattle public buses at a base.
+Public transit buses at a base in Seattle.
 Buses with the green-and-yellow livery and blue-and-yellow livery are King County Metro buses; the bus with the white-and-blue livery is a Sound Transit bus.